 Scrabble is a game of words and numbers.
-As you can see in the still-life above, complete with a dog-eared copy of Marx's Capital which has been following me around like man's best friend these many years, "capitalism" will get you 16 points on the board, and "capital" 11 points, not counting the premium letter and word squares.
+As you can see in the photo above, which includes my dog-eared copy of Marx's Capital, "capitalism" will get you 16 points on the board, and "capital" 11 points, not counting the premium letter and word squares.
 Does capitalism outscore capital in real life?
 My hunch is that both Marx and Harvey would answer yes—and no.

-You might be surprised to learn that Marx, whose name will be forever attached to the word capitalism, much to the disgust of the mainstream, never used it in any of his voluminous writings, published and unpublished, on political economy.
+You might be surprised to learn that Marx, whose name will be forever attached to the word capitalism, never used it in any of his voluminous writings, published and unpublished, on political economy.
 But this is easy to explain: the word capitalism was not introduced until the middle of the 19th century and did not begin to circulate widely on the political left until after Marx's death.

 If the word capitalism was not available to political economists of the 18th and 19th centuries, what did they call the new economic system that by their own account was turning the world upside down?
 In his 1763 Lectures on Jurisprudence, Adam Smith contended that history fell into four "ages," each of which corresponded to a predetermined stage of development.
 All societies were obligated to pass through these stages on their way to the promised land of civility, civilization and material abundance.
 In chronological order, Smith listed the age of hunters, shepherds, agriculture and commerce.
 He designated "commercial society" as humanity's crowning achievement, the highest form of social organization ever devised.